Full Length Research Article

 Abstract

-Results: The results showed that diabetes induced by alloxan led to significant decline in the packed cells volume (PCV), hemoglobin concentration (Hb), platelets (PLT), red blood cell counts (RBC), glutathione (GSH), alanine aminotransferase (ALT) and alkaline phosphatase (ALP)at (p≤0.05) with significant elevation in the total white blood cells count (WBC), malondialdehyde (MDA), erythrocytes sedimentation rate (ESR) and aspartate aminotransferase (AST) comparing with those of the control group.
-The use of glimepiride alone to the healthy rats led to significant decline in RBC,PLT, GSH and AST with significant elevation in ESR and WBC without an effect on the PCV, Hb, MDA, ALT and ALPat (p≤0.05) comparing with those of the control group.
-Treatment of alloxan-induced diabetic rats with glimepiride led to significant decline in RBC, HB and PCV with significant elevation in WBC, PLT, GSH, MDA and ALT at (p≤0.05) compared with the control group.
+Results: The results showed that diabetes induced by alloxan led to significant decline in the packed cell volume (PCV), hemoglobin concentration (Hb), platelets (PLT), red blood cell counts (RBC), glutathione (GSH), alanine aminotransferase (ALT) and, alkaline phosphatase (ALP) at (p ≤ 0.05) with significant elevation in the total white blood cells count (WBC), malondialdehyde (MDA), erythrocytes sedimentation rate (ESR) and aspartate aminotransferase (AST) comparing with those of the control group.
+The use of glimepiride alone to the healthy rats led to significant decline in RBC, PLT, GSH and AST with significant elevation in ESR and WBC without effecting PCV, Hb, MDA, ALT and ALPat (p ≤ 0.05) comparing with those of the control group.
+Treatment of alloxan-induced diabetic rats with glimepiride led to significant decline in RBC, Hb and PCV with significant elevation in WBC, PLT, GSH, MDA and ALT at (p ≤ 0.05) compared with the control group.

 Keywords: Glimepiride; Amaryl; Stress; Diabetes; Rats

 The relationship between the oxidative stress and diabetes mellitus was referred to by many studies including both two main types of DM type I and type II [1].
 DM is well known to cause malfunctions in different body systems including a malfunction in the antioxidant system [2].
-Glimepiride is one of the second-generation sulfonylurea a group of insulin secretagogues [3].
+Glimepiride is one of the second-generation sulfonylureas, a group of insulin secretagogues [3].
 Glimepiride stimulates the release of insulin when it binds to specific cite of beta cells leading to closure of KATP and hence the depolarization of membrane which leads to release of insulin [4].

-1- Control group (C): a dose of 5 ml distilled water was administered orally.
+1- Control group (C): a dose of 5 mL distilled water was administered orally.

 3- The third group (GLM): animals were administered a daily oral dose of 5 mg/kg of Glimepiride.